 4.2.1 Current Queen's Students

-- Students’ first two (2) courses will be taken at the 200-level, and will count as electives toward their undergraduate degree.
-These courses will be charged at the student’s home faculty tuition rate.
-Once a course is completed, students are not able to switch a 200-level course to a 600-level.
+Students’ first two (2) courses will be taken at the 200‐level, and may count as electives toward their undergraduate degree.
+These courses must be enrolled under the student's degree and will be charged at the student’s home faculty tuition rate.
+Once a course is completed, students are not able to switch a 200‐level course to a 600‐level.

-- The remaining four (4) courses will be taken at the 600-level and will count towards the Certificate in Business; they will not count towards a student’s undergraduate degree requirements.
-These courses will be charged at the Commerce tuition rate.
-Once a course is completed, students are not able to switch a 600-level course to a 200-level.
+The remaining four (4) courses will be taken at the 600‐level and will count towards the Certificate in Business; they will not count towards a student’s undergraduate degree requirements.
+These courses must be enrolled under the student's Certificate and will be charged at the Commerce tuition rate.
+Once a course is completed, students are not able to switch a 600‐level course to a 200‐level.

 Students are permitted to make changes to their courses using SOLUS.
 Students are encouraged to consult the Office of the University Registrar for information on academic and financial deadlines.